Pension scheme returns, Accounting for Tax returns and event reports you must complete and send to HMRC if you're a scheme administrator.

 |21||Either a member or dependant moves into flexible drawdown - tax years 2012 to 2013, 2013 to 2014 and 2014 to 2015 only.|

-Deadlines for submitting Event Reports
+Deadlines for submitting event reports

 The deadline date for submitting an Event Report is 31 January following the end of the tax year.

 If you made a mistake on the original Event Report you should send an amended Event Report as soon as you can.
-You can submit amendments either by using the online service or on paper by completing:

 Detailed technical guidance on the Event Report submission process can be found in the Pensions Tax Manual.

 The UK scheme administrator must tell HMRC about transfers to QROPS using form APSS 262 within 60 days of the transfer.
+You must also report whether the transfer was or was not a taxable overseas transfer.

 Pension flexibility payments and pension flexibility death benefits payments

-From 6 April 2016 as scheme administrator you must report pension flexibility payments and pension flexibility death benefits payments to HMRC through RTI.
+As scheme administrator you must report pension flexibility payments and pension flexibility death benefits payments to HMRC through RTI.

-Relief at source annual information return
+Relief at source annual return of information